JeffDeCola/concourse-resource-template/docs/_includes/README.md

 ### CHECK

-The check is performed before anything can use the resource.
-It is used to determine if the resource has changed.

 [check](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/check-in-out/check)
-will mimic a list of versions from a resource.
+is performed before anything can use the resource.
+It is used to determine if the resource has changed (checks version).

-#### PART 1 - input
+#### PART 1 - Input

-Concourse will send **stdin** for `check` to parse, where the source and params come from the pipeline and the version comes from the check.
+Concourse will send **stdin** for `check` to parse, where the source and comes from the pipeline and the version comes from the check.

 ```json
 {